 Tim Shand.
 Tim is a PhD student and consultant exploring men’s sexual and HIV health in Malawi.
 Tim previously worked for Sonke Gender Justice (South Africa), IPPF (London) and WHO (Geneva).
 He holds a Public Health Masters from the London School of Hygiene and Tropical Medicine and has published and spoken widely on men’s sexual health issues.

 Gilles Tremblay.
-Gilles is a professor at Laval University, Québec City (Canada) and a social worker.
-He has been involved in men’s issues for more than 30 years.
-All his research studies are in the field of studies on men and masculinities: fatherhood in underprivileged families, school achievement in boys, men’s health, depression in men, suicide, sexually abused men, etc. He has trained about 4,000 practitioners on how to work with more traditional men, especially according to the model he has developed with his colleague Pierre L’heureux.
-He chaired an experts committee on family homicides for the Quebec Department of Health and Social Services in 2011 and 2012.
+Gilles is a former professor at Laval University, Québec City (Canada) in social work.
+He has been involved in men’s issues for the last 40 years.
+All his research studies are in the field of studies on men and masculinities.
+He is the author or coauthor of more than 100 papers on men’s health and wellbeing.
+He has trained about 6,000 practitioners on how to work with more traditional men, especially according to the model he has developed with his colleague Pierre L’heureux.
+He chaired an expert committee on family homicides for the Quebec Department of Health and Social Services in 2011 and 2012.
+He is the head of the Pole of Expertise and Research on Men’s Health and Well-being which brings together 42 researchers in Quebec.